toniebox-reverse-engineering/toniebox-reverse-engineering.github.io/content/docs/tools/teddyCloud/_index.md

 An example [docker-compose.yaml can be found within the docker subdir.](docker/docker-compose.yaml)

+## Preparation
+You may need to connect your Toniebox to your wifi and update its firmware.
+Many boxes are shipped with a production firmware only that needs to be updated, before the box works as it should.

 ## Device specific preparation
 Please check wether you got a Toniebox with a CC3200, CC3235 or ESP32 and continue with the following steps:
 * [Dump CA and client certificates](dump-certs)